EPRIE 2019: ‘Overcoming the challenges posed by social media: How to make it work for social change?’

-- are between 25 and 35 years of age
+- are preferably between 25 and 35 years of age,

 - are preferably from France, Germany, Poland, China, Japan or Korea.
 Applicants from other countries are also welcome.

 We kindly ask applicants to fill out the forms and send the required documents to email@example.com.
-Please note that we cannot consider incomplete applications for selection!
+Please note that we cannot consider incomplete applications!

-A committee will select 20 participants from the applications received.
+A committee will select 20 participants from the completed applications.

 Selected applicants will join us for a unique intercultural experience.
 They will exchange their views and ideas through intensive dialogue in international working groups.
-In addition to gaining specialized knowledge, participants will develop intercultural competencies.
-EPRIE provides a platform for exchange that encourages participants to build a sustainable network for cooperation with the other members of the EPRIE Alumni network.
+In addition to gaining specialized knowledge, participants will enhance their intercultural understanding.
+We expect all participants to take part in the whole program of EPRIE 2019 to guarantee that EPRIE provides a platform for ongoing exchange, and to encourage participants to build a sustainable network for cooperation with the other members of the EPRIE Alumni network.

-All basic expenses during the program including accommodation, transfers and meals are covered.
-However, participants are expected to cover their own travel costs from their home country to the first conference location in Wroclaw/Krzyzowa (Poland) and back from Brussels (Belgium).
-Overseas candidates can apply for financial support.
+All basic expenses duringthe program including accommodation, transfers and meals are covered.
+Travel costs to the conference location in Tokyo (Japan) and back from Paju (South Korea) are not included.
+Candidates from non-Asian overseas countries can apply for financial support.

 The organizer of EPRIE is the Korea Verband, a politically independent association based in Berlin.
 EPRIE is kindly supported by the Robert Bosch Stiftung, a private German foundation engaged in the promotion of international understanding, and the Japan office of the Friedrich-Ebert-Stiftung in Tokyo.